foaudkajj/AwesomeProject/README.md

-Download File from url using react-native-fs library In React Native.
-Only Tested on Android
+Download File from url using react-native-fs library in React Native.
+Tested only on Android

 Here is a screenshot: